microsoft/playwright/docs/src/test-reporter-api/class-testresult.md

 ## property: TestResult.workerIndex
 - type: <[int]>

 Index of the worker where the test was run.
+If the test was not run a single time, for example when the user interrupted testing, the only result will have a `workerIndex` equal to `-1`.

 Learn more about [parallelism and sharding](../test-parallel.md) with Playwright Test.